Apache 2.2 on Debian Wheezy w/ PHP-FPM, FastCGI, APC and a kind of suEXEC

 [www]

-7. Iskren Hadzhinedev sagt
+7. Iskren Hadzhinedev says

 This is by far the most fine guide I’ve ever seen.
 Just a note for those who have Apache 2.4: Allow/Deny is deprecated and must be replaced as: